 Gerard Nelson Lew (1888-1965) was born in Pawtucketville, son of William Augustus Lew and Isabell Frances Delaney.
 He was a member of a prominent black family in Massachusetts, who arrived in Lowell shortly after its founding and were a part of the community for several generations.

 Gerard Lew was a sports legend in his years at Lowell High School.
-A very gifted athlete, Captain of Varsity Track Team; member of the Varsity Football. and Varsity Baseball Teams.
-Senior Captain of Regiment and Captain of Prize Company.
-Also a talented musician, Violinist in the School Quartette.
-From 1908-1910, attended Massachusetts State University, Amherst for two years and then spent two summers at Hampton Institute, Virginia.
+A gifted athlete, he was captain of the varsity track team, a member of the varsity football and varsity baseball teams.
+He was also a talented musician, playing violin in the school quartette.
+From 1908-1910, he attended Massachusetts State University, Amherst and then spent two summers at Hampton Institute, Virginia.

 “Lowell Boy, Now Southern Teacher, Tells of Race Problem”